The Suicide Machines: 2009–2019: Reformation and Return

 In late 2009, the Suicide Machines, with Hellmouth drummer Justin Malek replacing Lukacinsky on guitar, reformed for a benefit concert in Detroit.

 On July 24, 2010, the Suicide Machines performed at St. Andrews Hall in Detroit.
 In October, the Suicide Machines performed at The Fest 9.
+In 2011, Navarro formed a new band called Break Anchor.
+Bassist Rich Tschirhart also went on to form Bastardous with former Mest drummer, Nick Gigler.
 On October 8, 2011, the Suicide Machines played Riot Fest 2011 in Chicago, as well as further shows throughout 2011.

 The Suicide Machines played shows in Rochester, NY on May 19, followed by a performance at Pouzza Fest 2012, which took place May 18–20 in Montreal, Quebec, Canada.
+In 2013, drummer Ryan Vandeberghe teamed up with current and former members of Telegraph, Hellmouth, Hifi Handgrenades, ForDireLifeSake, and others to form the band Rebel Spies.

-Throughout 2012, 2013, and 2014, the band continued to play shows around the U.S., including their annual Black Christmas fests that they headline in their native Detroit each December.
+Throughout 2013 and 2014, the Suicide Machines continued to play shows around the U.S., including their annual Black Christmas fests that they headline in their native Detroit each December.

 On August 16, 2014, the Suicide Machines headlined with Lower Class Brats, Suburban Legends and Morning Glory for the Summergrind 2014 show in Denver, Colorado.

 In April 2015, the band embarked on a two-week tour of the midwestern and east coast United States with former drummer Derek Grant, performing their 1996 album, 'Destruction By Definition', in its entirety at all shows.

 The band played the Vans Warped Tour that summer for four dates: Cuyahoga Falls, Cincinnati, Noblesville, and Auburn Hills.
 On May 18, 2017, it was announced that the Suicide Machines would be headlining the New Generation of Ska Festival in Seoul, South Korea on August 19.

 The band played a show with the Code on May 25, 2018, in Lawrenceville, PA and announced that they were working on new material, and would return with a new record.
 They performed some of the new songs at Black Christmas in Detroit in December 2018.
 The band played local shows throughout the year and occasionally did short tours and one-off shows overseas.
 From 2013 to 2019, the Suicide Machines hosted and headlined multi-band shows at The Majestic Complex in Detroit for Black Christmas.